Undergraduate Academic Resources

 • Assists with career counseling, job search advice, co-op and internship info, salary calculator tools, etc.

-College of Computing Career Development:
+College of Computing Career Services

 • Provides information on internships/co-ops, career fairs, startups/entrepreneurships, etc.